 If you have a cold, flu or hay fever, your sinuses could be impaired.
 Swollen membranes in your nose could block your Eustachian tubes - the tiny channels between your nasal passages and your middle ear chamber.
 This can cause discomfort during changes in cabin pressure, particularly during descent.

 - If you have a pre-existing medical condition that warrants supplemental oxygen, you can order it from us.
-Please give at least seven days' notice before travelling.
+Please give at least five days' notice before travelling.

 - When flying with an infant, feed or give your baby a dummy during descent.
-Sucking and swallowing will help infants equalise the pressure in their ears.
+The sucking and swallowing actions help equalise ear pressure.

 The main cause of jet lag is travelling to a different time zone without giving the body a chance to adjust to new night and day cycles.
 In general, the more time zones you cross during your flight, the more your biological clock is disturbed.
-The common symptoms are sleeplessness, tiredness, loss of appetite or appetite at odd hours.
+It generally takes the body's biological clock approximately one day to adjust per time zone crossed.
+Common symptoms are sleeplessness at night, tiredness during the day, loss of appetite or increased appetite at odd hours.

 To help minimise the effects of jet lag, we recommend you:

-- if possible, give yourself a day or two to adjust to the new time zone after arrival
+- If possible, give yourself a day or two to adjust to the new time zone at your destination.

-- fly direct to minimise flight time, if you can.
-This allows you to relax more upon arrival
+- Fly direct to minimise flight time if you can.

-This ailment is caused by a conflict between the body's sense of vision and its sense of equilibrium.
-Air turbulence increases its likelihood because it can cause movement of the fluid in the vestibular apparatus of the inner ear.
+Is caused by a conflict between the body's sense of vision and its sense of equilibrium.
+Air turbulence increases its likelihood because it can cause movement of the fluid in the inner ear.
+Dizziness, fatigue and nausea are the most common symptoms.
 If you have good visual cues (keeping your eyes fixed on a non-moving object), motion sickness is less likely to occur.